right-rudder/blue-skies-astro/src/content/blog/en/pilot-shortage-2025-what-it-means-for-student-pilots.md

     },
     {
       title: "5.
 The Best Time to Start Is Now",
-      paragraph: "The pilot shortage won’t last forever—airlines will eventually catch up.
+      paragraph: "The pilot shortage won’t last forever , airlines will eventually catch up.
 Students who begin training today are positioned to enter the job market at the peak of opportunity.
 Waiting a few years could mean more competition and fewer incentives.
 Starting now ensures you’re part of the wave benefiting from today’s demand.", },
     {
       title: "Take the Next Step",